 Brooklyn Historical Society

-When the Brooklyn Historical Society Museum opened for the 2007season, it occupied the entire first floor of the building immediately behind the equestrian statue of General Israel Putnam at 25 Canterbury Road.
+When the Brooklyn Historical Society Museum opened for the 2007 season, it occupied the entire first floor of the building immediately behind the equestrian statue of General Israel Putnam at 25 Canterbury Road.
 This marked an important expansion.
 The exhibit space at the rear of the building which had housed the museum since 2000 became the General Putnam Gallery with two permanent exhibits dedicated to Brooklyn’s Revolutionary War hero: “Israel Putnam: Facets of a Hero” which tells about Putnam’s life as farmer, soldier, tavern owner, and folk hero and “General Israel Putnam Remembered” which tells the story of the creation of his imposing monument.
-The larger gallery at the front has become the Special Exhibit Gallery which this year features “More Vintage Views of Brooklyn,” an exhibit of 19th and 20th century postcard and album photographs which take visitors on a journey to Brooklyn’s past, a time of tree-shaded, unpaved roads, an imposing country inn that became a summer residence for a President’s widow, and a stately church destroyed by the hurricane of 1938.
+The larger gallery at the front has become the Special Exhibit Gallery which this year features “Treasures from Brooklyn’s Attic,” an exhibit of diverse artifacts that have been given to the Brooklyn Historical Society during its nearly fifty-year existence and the stories that they tell us about Brooklyn and New England of the past.
+From an exquisitely hand-sewn silk day dress from the 1860s to a sturdy and practical fork used for ice harvesting all have stories to tell of how life was lived in the past.

 In addition to our museums and their exhibits, the Brooklyn Historical Society sponsors four history programs each year as well as other special events.
+This year, in honor of the 300th anniversary of General Israel Putnam’s birth, the society will sponsor a free program by author Robert Hubbard who will discuss his 2017 biography Major General Israel Putnam: Hero of the American Revolution on Thursday, September 13 at 7:30 p.m. at the Trinity Episcopal Church Parish Hall.
 We are pleased to welcome new members.
 Membership forms are available at the museum or by calling 860-774-7728.

 |Elaine Knowlton||Curator||(860) 774-7728|